ol-msc/secfl-monitoring/README.md

 ## Abstract
 ```
-Network monitoring is essential for IT infrastruc-
-ture health, enabling proactive threat detection, bandwidth
+Network monitoring is essential for IT infrastructure health, enabling proactive threat detection,
-optimization, and data analysis.
-Federated Learning facilitates
+bandwidth optimization, and data analysis.
+Federated Learning facilitates collaboration and
-collaboration and expands threat detection capabilities by al-
-lowing multiple clients to train models while preserving privacy
+expands threat detection capabilities by allowing multiple clients to train models
-and security without compromising sensitive information.
-This
+while preserving privacy and security without compromising sensitive information.
-work explores the application of Federated Learning for secure
+This work explores the application of Federated Learning for secure network monitoring
-network monitoring by investigating its use in various data
-partitioning settings to train Deep Learning models across
+by investigating its use in various data partitioning settings to train Deep Learning models
-multiple data partitions, incorporating secure aggregation to
+across multiple data partitions, incorporating secure aggregation to enhance data privacy.
-enhance data privacy.
-We propose an approach for multiparty
-training of deep neural networks for time series-based network
+We propose an approach for multiparty training of deep neural networks
-load forecasting with secure aggregation.
-Our approach shows
+for time series-based network load forecasting with secure aggregation.
-that a collaboratively trained model, on horizontal partitions,
+Our approach shows that a collaboratively trained model, on horizontal partitions,
 performs 11%-14% better than model training only on a single
 partition of that type.
 The model trained on vertical partitions
 achieved performance comparable to that of the models trained